This article was replaced by the following series of articles:

-It is therefore concluded that the nagid in these two passages is the same individual, that the flood in the two passages refer to the same power and that the two passages refer the same events.
+It is therefore concluded that the nagid in these two passages is the same individual, that the flood in the two passages refers to the same power and that the two passages refer to the same events.
 Since 9:24-27 refers to the death of Jesus Christ in the first century AD, the prophecy of Daniel 9 is fulfilled in the Roman period.
-The same must therefore apply to 11:22.
+The same must, therefore, apply to 11:22.

 Therefore when you see the ABOMINATION OF DESOLATION which was spoken of through Daniel the prophet, standing in the holy place (let the reader understand), (Mat 24:15)

 This phrase “abomination of desolation” comes from Daniel 11:31 and 12:11.
 Jesus therefore also interpreted the vile person not as the Greek king Antiochus IV between 168 and 165 BC, but as an anti-God ruler that will arise later.

 We are now able to establish a relative chronology between Daniel 11 and the earlier prophecies:

 |Persian kings (v2)||Persian decree (v25)||Persian ram (v2-4)||Persian bear (v5)|